moqri/NGS-Bioinformatics-Pipelines/WGMS/README.md

       - If not done yet in this session:  ```module add dnmtools``` & ```cd /labs/vsebast/shared/wgms```
    - ```dnmtools abismal -i <index> <val1> <val2> -t <nodes> -v | samtools view -b > mapped.bam```
        - ```dnmtools abismal -i hg38.idx d62_M38_CKDL230014191-1A_H5NYWDSX7_L2_1.fq.gz d62_M38_CKDL230014191-1A_H5NYWDSX7_L2_2.fq.gz -t 60 -v | samtools view -b > d62_M38_CKDL230014191-1A_H5NYWDSX7_L2_mapped.bam```
-       - since the file is >10GB, then would expect the mapping to take ~hours
+       - since the file is >10GB, then would expect the mapping to take ~hours (13GB and 14GB)
+       - started at 2:45PM 07/14/2023; 5% completed at 3:05PM

+### Calculating DNAm levels
+   - ```counts``` which was previuosly ```methcounts```
+   - ```$ dnmtools counts -c /path/to/genome.fa -o output.meth input.sam```
+      - can input the .sam file (can be read as text file, relatively large) or compressed .bam file (binary)
+      - "The input mapped reads file (input.bam) is in SAM/BAM format.
+The reads should be sorted so those mapping to the same chromosome are consecutive in the file.
+Duplicate reads should be probably be removed first, but that depends on your data."
+[DNMTools](https://dnmtools.readthedocs.io/en/latest/counts/)
+   - using a previously generated bam file to test (since mapping is ongoing from previous section)
+      - ```/labs/vsebast/moqri/data/PRJEB28044/60_Hmp01_blood_young.bam```
+   - ```dnmtools counts -c hg38.fa -o DNAm.meth /labs/vsebast/moqri/data/PRJEB28044/60_Hmp01_blood_young.bam```
+      - unfortunately this does not run because it does not find chromosome 1 (likely it should be chr1 and it is just 1)